open-spaced-repetition/fsrs4anki/docs/tutorial.md

 The suggested retention will greatly depend on your inputs, and if it significantly differs from 0.9, it's a sign that the time allocated per day is either too low or too high for the number of cards you're trying to learn.

 Since the tool is experimental, it is better to use your intuition to come up with a value of desired retention.
 However, the suggested retention can be useful as a reference when you have no idea of what you want your retention rate to be.

+In Anki 24.04, this feature has been reworked.
+You no longer need to input "Deck size" and "Minutes study/day", only "Days to simulate".
+The result will also depend on the maximum interval setting.
+Previously, the goal was to find the value of desired retention that would allow you to remember as much as possible within the given time constraints.
+Now the goal is to find the values of desired retention that minimizes the workload/acquired knowledge ratio.
+For more details, please read this: https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Optimal-Retention.
+It's important to note that you can set your desired retention higher than recommended if you want to do **more** work (minutes of studying per day) to remember **more**, but you shouldn't set your desired retention lower than recommended because you would have to do **more** work to remember **less**.

 ## Step 6: (optional) Custom Scheduling